hobby-kube/guide/README.md

 ## Cluster size

 The professional hobbyist cluster operators aim for resilience—a system's ability to withstand and recover from failure.
 On the other hand, they usually have a limited amount of funds they can or want to spend on a basic cluster.
-It's therefore crucial to find a good balance between resilience and cost.
+It's, therefore, crucial to find a good balance between resilience and cost.

-After experimenting with various setups and configurations a good reference point is, that a basic cluster can be operated on as little as two virtual hosts with 1GB memory each.
-At this point it's worth mentioning that Kubernetes does not include *swap memory* in its calculations and will evict pods pretty brutally when reaching memory limits ([reference](https://github.com/kubernetes/kubernetes/issues/7294)).
+After experimenting with various setups and configurations a good reference point is, that a basic cluster can be operated on as little as two virtual hosts with 1GB of memory each.
+At this point, it's worth mentioning that Kubernetes does not include *swap memory* in its calculations and will evict pods pretty brutally when reaching memory limits ([reference](https://github.com/kubernetes/kubernetes/issues/7294)).
 As opposed to memory, raw CPU power doesn't matter that much, although it should be clear that the next Facebook won't be running on two virtual CPU cores.

 For a Kubernetes cluster to be resilient it's recommended that it consists of **at least three hosts**.
-The main reason behind this is that *etcd*, which itself is an essential part of any Kubernetes setup, is only fault tolerant with a minimum of three cluster members ([reference](https://coreos.com/etcd/docs/latest/v2/admin_guide.html#optimal-cluster-size)).
+The main reason behind this is that *etcd*, which itself is an essential part of any Kubernetes setup, is only faulted tolerant with a minimum of three cluster members ([reference](https://coreos.com/etcd/docs/latest/v2/admin_guide.html#optimal-cluster-size)).

 ## Choosing a cloud provider